 And the images of that commercial building would enable the owners to identify where it’s losing heat so they could install the appropriate insulation.

 (Coincidentally, the most common surveys undertaken by thermographers just happen to be those involving electricity and buildings.)

 Of course there are many other aspects to thermal imaging: it’s widely used in the medical and veterinary fields to identify problems with bone, muscle tissue and internal organs which would otherwise have gone undetected – with potentially serious consequences.

 Other uses for thermal imaging include surveillance, crime scene investigation, and, of course, search and rescue.

-However, it’s not just a case of looking at a strangely-coloured image and instantly coming to some kind of conclusion: the mark of a good professional thermographer is careful thought about the situation, correct setup of the equipment to produce an image containing the appropriate information, accurate analysis of that information and the ability to communicate that analysis to the client to enable them to achieve their desired outcome.
+However, it’s not just a case of looking at a strangely-coloured image and instantly coming to a conclusion: the hallmarks of a good professional thermographer are careful thought about the situation, correct setup of the equipment to produce an image containing the appropriate information, accurate analysis of that information and the ability to effectively communicate that analysis to the client.

-If you’re interested in a career in any kind of thermal imaging, you’ll need the right kind of training to gain the qualifications and certifications necessary for that career.
+If you’re interested in a career in any kind of thermal imaging, you’ll need the right kind of training to gain the right qualifications and certifications.

-And after taking any of the many specialist thermal imaging courses available from the iRed Academy, you’ll know how exactly to approach a problem situation, how to set up your thermal imaging equipment, how to analyse the image produced and how to explain that analysis to provide the solution to that problem.
+And after taking any of the many specialist thermal imaging courses available from the iRed Academy, you’ll know how exactly to approach a problem situation, how to set up your thermal imaging equipment to produce the right kind of image, how to analyse the image produced and how to explain that analysis in order to provide the client with a solution to their problem.

-Talk to us about the thermography career you’re interested in, and we’ll help get you started, get trained, and get qualified.
+Talk to us about the kind of thermography career you’re interested in, and we’ll help get you started, get trained, and get qualified.